 to consult during the courses taught in each semester.
 These books are placed on the selves between the reading room and the IT facilities of the library,

 and are grouped on the basis of their classification number.
 They bear a yellow sticker on their spine in order to be easily distinguished from the other

 books of the Main Collection.
 Dictionaries and Norton Anthologies are always on reserve.

 Library users can view on reserve bibliographies through the Aristotle University Online Public Access Catalogue (OPAC), following the hyperlink "Course Reserves" of the home page.
-Searching by course name and code, intructor and department is available.
-In addition, a printed catalogue with the on reserve bibliographies of the spring and winter semester 2015-2016 is also available at the Reference Desk.
+Searching by course name and code, instructor and department is available.
+In addition, a printed catalogue with the on reserve bibliographies of the winter and spring semester is also available at the Reference Desk.
 Books that belong to this collection are indicated in the catalogue as "3 hours loan" for the bibliographies of undergraduate courses and "3 days loan" for the bibliographies of the postgraduate courses.

 The Reference Collection consists of general encyclopedias, encyclopedias about language and literature, English language dictionaries, biographical dictionaries, bibliographies and more.
 Reference books are also shelved based on their classification number which follows the rules of the Library of Congress Classification System.
 The Reference Collection is situated at the back of the Reading Room.